Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 yesterday.
 They are vile xxx

-smoke "Hill Oceans" and
+smoke "Hills [[Occasion?]]" and

-some others masked on one
+some others "marked" on one

-side "five for a penny"
+side "five for a penny".

 I was smoking about three

-Captain cigarette a day at
+Capstan cigarette a day at

 the commencement of the voyage